johnsosoka/site-johnsosoka-com/website/_posts/blog/2023-10-31-llm-app-patterns.md

 ### Focused Operations, Aggregated Results

-When we design an LLM application to have simple, well-defined tasks, we can start to mold a more well rounded & dynamic application.
-We have structured an agent to perform two specific blog editing tasks and we have defined a structured output.
+When we design an LLM application to have simple, well-defined tasks, we can start to mold a more well-rounded & dynamic application.
+We have structured an agent to perform two specific blog editing tasks, and we have defined a structured output.

 With focused operations _and_ structured output, we can start to aggregate the results of multiple operations.